Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 Will watched them until the watching started to feel like something he was doing instead of sleeping, and then he turned away.
 He needed to scrub the Basilisk off his skin.

 He stripped off his ruined tactical shirt and stepped into the freezing shallows.
-Allison had embedded three [Severed Phantom Crystals] into the stone rim earlier, the magical friction between them turning the pool into something almost warm.
+Allison had embedded three [Severed Phantom Crystals] into the stone rim earlier.
+The magical friction between them turned the pool into something almost warm.
 He dunked his head under and scrubbed until his arms ached.
-The 100,000-year-old rot clung to his hair.
+The ancient rot clung to his hair.
 The dark ash from the surface was permanently ground into the pores of his hands.
-His skin was a map of fading bruises and fresh scar tissue — the system's accounting of the last twelve hours rendered in purple and silver.
+His skin was a map of fading bruises and fresh scar tissue.
+The System's accounting of the last twelve hours rendered in purple and silver.

 It is a strange geometry, boy.

 I expected a victor claiming his ground.
 Instead I find a Sovereign scrubbing blood from his hands while his people sleep.
 They do not watch you with fear or appetite.
-They watch you the way a general watches a siege engine — with the particular attention of people who understand that the machine requires maintenance, and that they are responsible for it.
+They watch you the way a general watches a siege engine.
+It is the particular attention of people who understand the machine requires maintenance and that they are responsible for it.

 Will didn't answer.
 He focused on the water.

-This is foreign to me, Khan admitted, after a moment.
-I built loyalty through awe and terror.
+I built loyalty through awe and terror, Khan admitted.
 What you are building here has a different architecture.
-I am... still calculating it.
+I am calculating it.

 Across the cavern, Maddie and Allison sat by the dying embers of the earth-oven.

 Allison's hands hadn't fully stopped shaking.
-The fine tremor that had started when she was shaping the rock-fold had settled into her fingers like a permanent resident — the physical tax of moving tons of stone leaving an invoice the system hadn't fully cleared.
+The fine tremor that had started when she was shaping the rock-fold settled into her fingers like a permanent resident.
+The physical tax of moving tons of stone left an invoice the System hadn't fully cleared.
 A thin line of dried blood traced from her left nostril to her upper lip.
 She hadn't bothered wiping it.

-Maddie reached sideways without looking away from the pool, picking up a damp cloth.
-She began cleaning Allison's face with the methodical care of someone who had done this before — in a different world, after different kinds of damage.
+Maddie reached sideways without looking away from the pool and picked up a damp cloth.
+She began cleaning Allison's face with the methodical care of someone who had done this before in a different world, after different kinds of damage.
 Allison let her.
 That was new.
-Two years ago she would have deflected, made a joke, turned it into something lighter than it was.
+Two years ago she would have deflected, made a joke, and turned it into something lighter than it was.
 She was too tired for that now.

 "You're red-lining," Maddie said.
 Her voice was smoke-roughened and quiet.
 "The rock-fold cost you more than mana."